espressif/arduino-esp32/docs/source/api/adc.rst

 hallRead
 ^^^^^^^^

-This function is used to get ADC value of HALL sensor conneted to pins 36(SVP) and 39(SVN).
+This function is used to get the ADC value of the HALL sensor conneted to pins 36(SVP) and 39(SVN).

 .. code-block:: arduino

     int hallRead();

-This function will return hall sensors value.
+This function will return the hall sensor value.

 Example Applications